nathankurt/k8s-cert/notes/core-concepts.md

     * Scheduler goes through all the pods and looks for those that don't have this property set.
       * Those are the candidates for scheduling
     * Then identifies the right node for the POD by running the scheduling algorithm.
-    * Once identified, it schedules the pod on the node by setting the `nodeName` property to the name of the node by creating a binding objet.
+    * Once identified, it schedules the pod on the node by setting the `nodeName` property to the name of the node by creating a binding object.
     * ![how-scheduling-works](/images/how-scheduling-works.jpg)

 * If **No Scheduler**